 The drain pan can become plugged up or sometimes start collecting dirt that can lead to bacteria or mold.
 Ensuring that it’s clean is an excellent precautionary measure.

 Will Your Heat Pump Run Without Repairs?

 If your system is currently running, but you’ve noticed a drop in heating or cooling quality, or it’s begun to make new noises, it may run fine for a day, or maybe it can run for five years.
 It might not be as efficient as it can be, but it can run.
 Repairs can be put off, but you might be facing a more extensive repair bill later.

 The best case is that you have a system that’s a little noisier than it once was.
-While it may not last another five years, it could continue to run adequately for several years with proper maintenance.
+While it may not last another five years, it could continue to run for several years with regular maintenance.
 A simple repair could have your system running smoothly again.

-Sometimes the unit system can run, and if it’s monitored, it won’t pose an immediate risk to the entire system’s operation, but you’ll lose efficiency and comfort in the process.
+Sometimes the unit can run, and if it’s monitored, it won’t pose an immediate risk to the entire system’s operation, but you’ll lose efficiency and comfort in the process.

 It’s important to remember the lifespan of a heat pump is about half that of an air conditioner or furnace.
-This is because your heat pump does double duty - heating and cooling.
+This is because your heat pump does double duty, heating and cooling.
 Furnaces can last 25 years or more.
 A heat pump lasts 15 years on average.

 Heat Pump Repair Options in Worthington, Ohio